karatelabs/karate/README.md

 file:/projects/myproject/target/surefire-reports/TEST-mypackage.myfeature.html
 ```

-You can easily cut and paste this `file:` URL into your browser address bar.
+You can easily select (double-click), copy and paste this `file:` URL into your browser address bar.
 This report is useful for troubleshooting and debugging a test because all requests and responses are shown in-line with the steps, along with error messages and the output of [`print`](#print) statements.
-Just keep re-freshing your browser as you re-run the test.
+Just re-fresh your browser window if you re-run the test.

 ## Running With TestNG
 You extend a class from the [`karate-testng`](#maven) Maven artifact like so.
 All other behavior